QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 $n \in \NN$ extends uniquely to a distribution $\mathbf P_\psi$ over the infinite sequences in $S^\infty$.

-That this is true follows from a well known [theorem of Kolmogorov](https://en.wikipedia.org/wiki/Kolmogorov_extension_theorem).
+That this is true follows from the well known [theorem of Kolmogorov](https://en.wikipedia.org/wiki/Kolmogorov_extension_theorem).

 Hence $P$ defines the joint distribution $\mathbf P_\psi$ when paired with any initial condition $\psi$.